 Blood tests for elevated levels of amylase and lipase are not reliable at this stage.
 Amylase and lipase blood levels rise during the first couple of days of pancreatitis, and then settle back to normal after five to seven days.
 A patient with chronic pancreatitis would have had the disease for much longer.

 Doctors need to have a good look at the pancreas in order to diagnose the disease properly.
 This will most likely involve:

-- A CT (computed tomography) scan - X-rays are used to take many pictures of the same area from several angles, which are then placed together to produce a 3-D image.
+- A CT scan: X-rays are used to take many pictures of the same area from several angles, which are then placed together to produce a 3-D image.
 The scan will reveal changes of chronic pancreatitis.

-- MRCP (magnetic resonance cholangiopancreatography) scan - this scan will show the bile and pancreatic ducts more clearly than a CT scan.
+- Magnetic resonance cholangiopancreatography (MRCP) scan: This scan shows the bile and pancreatic ducts more clearly than a CT scan.

-- An ERCP (endoscopic retrograde cholangio-pancreatography) scan - an endoscope (thin, flexible tube with a camera at the end) is inserted into the digestive system.
+- An endoscopic retrograde cholangio-pancreatography (ERCP) scan: An endoscope is inserted into the digestive system.
 The doctor uses ultrasound to guide the endoscope through.

 Patients with chronic pancreatitis have an elevated risk of developing pancreatic cancer.
 If symptoms worsen, especially the narrowing of the pancreatic duct, doctors may suspect cancer.
 If so, they will order a CT scan, MRI scan, or endoscopic study.